 And because the upper of Vans shoes is made with canvas and suede, they are not very breathable.
 So if you wear Vans shoes, expect your feet to perspire more, especially during summertime and in humid environments.
 And especially if you don’t wear socks!

 Another reason why Vans shoes smell bad is the rubber soles.

 The bottom part of Vans shoes is made with rubber and is not breathable, particularly the Vans Pros with the Pop Cush Insoles.
-You can let the shoes unworn for days, but when you pull the insoles out, they may still be damp inside.
+You can leave the shoes unworn for days, but when you pull the insoles out, they may still be damp inside.

 While they add a little bit of height, they are not breathable.

 You can wear other sneakers with more breathable materials all day, yet they don’t produce nasty odor because they promote better airflow.
 Vans shoes, however, are like wearing rubber gloves on your feet inside a sauna.
 They can give you instant sweat.

 And because canvas, suede, and vulcanized rubber are not breathable materials, the sweat and odor can linger inside the shoes, causing your Vans to smell so bad.